Sports gear

 Insurance and valuation

 Default shipper coverage is usually $500–$1,000.
 For a $3,000 set of irons, that's not enough.
-Buy declared-value coverage for the full replacement cost — it typically runs $1.50–$2.00 per $100 of value, so $30–$60 to insure a $3,000 set.
+Buy declared-value coverage — typically $1.50–$2.00 per $100 of value.
 Worth it.

 What it actually costs

-• Domestic ground, 7–10 days: $50–$75 each way
+• Domestic ground: $50–$75 each way

-• Domestic express, 2–3 days: $80–$120 each way
+• Domestic express: $80–$120 each way

-• International, 7–14 days: $180–$350 each way
+• International: $180–$350 each way

-• Add declared-value insurance: +$30–$60
+• Declared-value insurance: +$30–$60

 Marcus Hale

-Founder of BaggageWise · 15-year flight operations specialist
+Founder of BaggageWise · 15-year flight operations specialist.

 Need to estimate a shipment?